HexaHorizon/nx-module-federation/README.md

-# Repo example using nx module federation
+# This is an example of a monorepo that uses nx module federation